 If the sidestand does not move up and down smoothly, have a Yamaha dealer check or repair it.
+Otherwise, the sidestand could contact the ground and distract the operator, resulting in a possible loss of control.

-Lithium-soap-based grease (all-purpose grease)
+Recommended lubricant: Lithium-soap-based grease

-Lubricating the swingarm pivots
+the Lubricating the swingarm piv-